 Since your child was diagnosed, your lives have changed.
-A liver transplant brings changes to your home life, including new stresses.
+A pediatric kidney transplant brings changes to your home life, including new stresses.
 Every family is unique.
-Your family may feel fear, anger, depression and guilt about the liver transplant.
-By sharing these feelings about the liver transplant, you may find it easier to cope with change.
-Your child’s healthcare team is here to listen to your concerns and help you in any way that they can.
+Your family may feel fear, anger, depression and guilt.
+By sharing these feelings, you may find it easier to cope with change.
+Your child’s kidney transplant team is here to listen to your concerns and help you in any way that they can.

 You may feel very angry.
 Feeling angry is a normal reaction.
 Find a way to express your anger.
 Take a walk or talk with someone.

 Parents may feel guilty because they did not know their child was sick.
-Families have said they wonder if they caused their child’s liver failure.
+Families have said they wonder if they caused their child’s kidney failure.
 Other family members may feel guilty that they are healthy.
 Young children often believe they have “magical thinking” and may feel that they caused the illness.
-Let your family know they did not cause your child’s liver failure.
+Let your family know they did not cause your child’s kidney failure.

 Depression or Grief